Murgon fossil site

 The Murgon fossil site is a paleontological site of early Eocene age in south-eastern Queensland, Australia.
 It lies near the town of Murgon, some 270 km north-west of Brisbane.
-The Murgon site is important as the only site on the continent with a diverse range of vertebrate fossils dating from the early Paleogene Period (55 million years ago, only 10 million years after the extinction of the dinosaurs), making it a crucial period in mammal evolution.
+The Murgon site is important as the only site on the continent with a diverse range of vertebrate fossils dating from the early Paleogene Period (55 million years ago, only 11 million years after the extinction of the non-avian dinosaurs), making it a crucial period in mammal evolution.
 It is also important in demonstrating Australia's Gondwanan links with South America in the form of similar fossils from the two continents.

 Geology

 Volcanic rock which has been estimated to be 40 million years old overlays the site.
 Therefore, the Murgon fossils must be older than this.

 The site is mostly clay which was laid down in a lake which formed in a volcanic crater.

 Fossil fauna

 The fossil fauna reported from Murgon is referred to as the Tingamarra fauna.
 The most common fossil at the site are of crocodiles and giant trionychidae turtles which have become extinct in Australia.
-Fossils from Murgon include the world's oldest songbirds, the oldest Australian marsupials, the only fossils of leiopelmatid frogs outside of the Saint Bathans Fauna, and the only Australian fossil salamanders.
+Fossils from Murgon include the world's oldest songbirds, the oldest Australian marsupials, and the only fossils of leiopelmatid frogs outside of the Saint Bathans Fauna.
+Vertebrae fossils recovered from the site have been tentatively attributed to salamanders, though their identity remains disputed.
 Evidence of the Gondwanan connection comes with the appearance of a madstoiid snake in the genus Alamitophis, also found in Argentina, and of microbiotheriid marsupials, otherwise only known from South America.
 The earliest Australian frog fossil was found there.

 Other notable examples of the Tingamarra fauna from Murgon are: